dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

     The output that you see is the full container ID.

-2. To view the running containers, you use the `docker ps` command:
+2. To see a list of running containers, use the `docker ps` command:

     ```console
     docker ps